fabriciobastian/ploopy-nano-scroll-button/README.md

 ## Assembling instructions

-1. Glue the button insert to the bottom-left corner of the bottom part of the nano case
+1. Glue the button insert to the bottom-left corner of the bottom part of the Nano case

 <img src="./images/hardware/1-glue-button.jpg" width="200"/>